CloudNativeInfra/cni/README.md

 - Design tests to prove that your infrastructure works as intended, even in a variety of edge cases
 - Learn how to secure infrastructure with policy as code

----

 We really appreciate the two authors writing this awesome book and it can be downloaded from Internet.
-It is translated to other languages such as Chinese by cloud native advocate.
+The cloud native fans translated it to Chinese.